Mon August 26, 2024

 When most of Hope is still just rolling out of bed, thinking of that first cup of coffee, the Hope High School band is falling into lines, holding heavy instruments at attention and feeling the late summer sun start to warm as they glide-step through last night’s dew perfecting the shows they know will entertain Bobcat football game halftime audiences and impress judges in several contests this fall.

-This year’s show will be called Juno, as followers of the Hope Public Schools Bands will already be aware of, and the first performance of it that Bobcat and Hope Band fans will see will happen at halftime of the September 6th home game.
+This year’s show will be called Juno, as followers of the Hope Public Schools Bands facebook site will already be aware, and the first performance of it that Bobcat and Hope Band fans will see will happen at halftime of the September 6th home game.
 At the halftime break of Nashville at Hope will occur this season’s Hope High Band debut.

 At Monday’s Lion’s Club meeting, at which Chris Davis, director of Hope Public School’s bands, came to pick up a $1,000 donation to the Band Boosters, he said the September 6th performance will feature about 2/3 of the show.